tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 DELETE FROM `test`.`test_cdc` WHERE id = 1 or id = 2;
 ```

-Limitation
-- Delete can't work with batch mode, because Flink doesn't support the DELETE statement now.
+Keypoints
-- Delete only works in MINIBATCH transaction.
-If you work in GLOBAL transaction, delete row will be ignored.
+- Delete is only supported in streaming mode, which means delete can only work in MINIBATCH because GLOBAL transaction is for batch mode.
+If you work in GLOBAL transaction, an exception will be thrown.
-- Delete only works with upsert mode.
-If you are in append mode, delete row will be ignored.
+- Delete is only supported in upsert mode, If you work in append mode, an exception will be thrown.
-- Delete only works with tables which have pk/uk, and at least one pk/uk's value should not be null (every column should not be null for multiple-column pk/uk), or the exception will be thrown.
+- Delete is only supported in tables with at least one pk or valid uk, or an exception will be thrown. valid uk means:
+  - The uk's value should not be null.
+  - Every column should not be null if uk has multiple-column.
+- Delete compatible with all the codec that is supported by the source, currently including: json craft and canal_json.

 ## 7 Configuration